 First, the fuel is free!
 Once you recover the higher initial costs of a solar system through reduced or avoided energy costs (that is, lower utility bills), your solar system will require expenditures only for maintenance.
-And when you include the cost of a solar water heater in a mortgage on a new home, the system often provides a positive monthly cash flow from the first day of ownership.
+When you include the cost of a solar water heater in a mortgage on a new home, the system often provides a positive monthly cash flow from the first day of ownership.

-Solar water heating technology is effective regardless of the outside temperature.
+Solar water-heating technology is effective regardless of the outside temperature.
 In colder climates, more energy is required to heat cold incoming, municipal ground water, so using solar energy in such conditions could dramatically lower a consumer’s utility bills.
 In addition, colder incoming, municipal ground water helps solar water heaters to operate at higher efficiencies.
 U.S. Department of Energy

-It is difficult to say how much you will save with a solar system.
-That depends on several factors, including how much you already pay your local utility for electricity or natural gas.
+This depends on several factors, including how much you already pay your local utility for electricity or natural gas.
 You can ask your solar system professional how much heat your new system will produce on an annual basis and then subtract that number from your current annual consumption—the total amount of electricity and gas you use—to get an idea of how much you will save.
 Data on your current annual consumption should be available from your utility.
 U.S. Department of Energy